Covid-19 Delta outbreak: Case confirmed in Hutt Valley - NZ Herald

 Guppy said the council's decision to not require vaccine passes for entry to its facilities would be reviewed in light of the location of interest in Upper Hutt.

-There has been controversy because the city council has decided to stick with its decision to not require vaccine passes for entry to council facilities.
+There has been controversy because the council has decided to stick with its decision to not require vaccine passes for entry to its facilities.

 The decision was reviewed after initial opposition from some members of the public earlier in the month.